plforacle/mysql-enterprise-intro/develop-php/develop-php.md

 2. Verify that the Python (LMPF) stack has not already been installed on this server.

      ```bash
-    <copy>python --version 2>/dev/null
+    <copy>python -c "import flask" 2>/dev/null
         if [ $? -eq 0 ]; then
-        echo "Python is installed.
+            echo "Python Flask is installed.
 You cannot install the PHP (LAMP) stack.
-Please exit this Lab"
+Please exit this Lab."
         else
-        echo "Python is not installed.
+            echo "Python Flask is not installed.
 You may proceed to install the PHP (LAMP) stack."
         fi</copy>
      ```

 3. Install app server